A new series of 3D CFTs with $\mathrm{Sp}(N)$ global symmetry on fuzzy sphere

 \emph{Discussion.} --- We have presented clear evidence for the emergence of a series of CFTs in the $\Sp(N)$ Grassmannian WZW-NL$\sigma$M on the fuzzy sphere.
 The phase diagram of our $\Sp(N)$ model can contain a wealth of CFT candidates, including three different critical non-Abelian Chern-Simons-matter theories.
 It will be interesting to determine if our discovered CFTs are one of the three Chern-Simons-matter theories, and to explore a larger phase diagram to find all the three Chern-Simons-matter theories in the model.
 It is also intriguing to explore the topological orders in the model, particularly since most of the candidate topological orders will be non-Abelian.
 In addition to the bulk properties, it is also appealing to study the conformal defects and boundaries of these CFTs and explore the consequences of the anomalies.
 At last, extending our study to other NL$\sigma$M~\cite{Komargodski2018QCD,Read1989SpinPeierlsB,Xu2013NLSM,Zou2021Stiefel,Bi2016Stable} may lead to many fruitful results with important applications to quantum criticality and critical spin liquid.

 \emph{Acknowledgement.} --- We would like to thank Chong Wang, Max Metlitski, Weicheng Ye, Ryan Lanzetta, and Davide Gaiotto for illuminating discussions.
 Z.Z. acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) through Discovery Grants.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
-Part of the numerical calculations are done using the package \href{http://docs.fuzzified.world/}{FuzzifiED}.

 \onecolumngrid